-As Fifth and Sixth Years, you are choosing to return to school to continue your education as schooling is no longer compulsory once you reach sixteen.
+For those of you about to enter S5 or S6, you are choosing to return to school to continue your education as schooling is no longer compulsory once you reach sixteen.
 I want you to make the choice to return to school for positive reasons: because you are keen to continue learning; because you want to gain more qualifications; because you want to take advantage of the many extra-curricular opportunities open to you; because you want to give something back to the life of our school and community.